Rv 9.20.22

 Program Structure

-We are currently redesigning our didactic curriculum.
-The new curriculum will be divided into separate junior (PGY1-3) and senior (PGY4-5) resident curricula.
-The junior curriculum will consist of 36 disease- and system-based months, and we hope to introduce it in January 2023.
-The four weeks of that month will consist of lectures from both senior residents and attendings to establish the foundational anatomy, physiology, and pathophysiology, as well as skills sessions to teach or simulate new procedural and cognitive skills.
-Sabiston’s Textbook of Surgery and various online resources will supplement these sessions.
-The senior curriculum will cover 24 months and will be divided into cadaver work to simulate uncommon operations, oral board preparation, environmental simulations of difficult operating room and trauma bay scenarios, simulation of difficult teaching scenarios, and more, and will be supplemented by Cameron’s Current Surgical Therapy.
-We hope to introduce the senior curriculum in July 2023.
+Our didactic curriculum is divided into separate junior (PGY1-3) and senior (PGY4-5) resident curricula.
+The junior curriculum consists of 36 disease- and system-based months.
+The four week blocks consist of lectures from both senior residents and attendings to establish foundational anatomy, physiology, and pathophysiology, as well as skills sessions to teach or simulate new procedural and cognitive skills.
+Sabiston’s Textbook of Surgery and various online resources supplement these sessions.
+The senior curriculum spans 24 months and is divided into cadaver work to simulate uncommon operations, oral board preparation, environmental simulations of difficult operating room and trauma bay scenarios, simulation of difficult teaching scenarios, and more, and is supplemented by Cameron’s Current Surgical Therapy.

 Rotations by Year